butterscotchstallion/limnoria-plugins/SpiffyRadio/README.md

 `supybot.plugins.SpiffyRadio.pollingIntervalInSeconds` - Poll API every X seconds

-`supybot.plugins.SpiffyRadio.autoAnnounceNewTracks` - Whether to announce new tracks
+`supybot.plugins.SpiffyRadio.autoAnnounceNewTracks` - Whether to announce new tracks (Boolean)

 `supybot.plugins.SpiffyRadio.autoAnnounceChannels` - Comma separated list of channels to which to announce.
 No spaces.

 Example: `!config supybot.plugins.SpiffyRadio.autoAnnounceChannels #foo,#bar`

-`supybot.plugins.SpiffyRadio.errorMessage` - This message is displayed
+`supybot.plugins.SpiffyRadio.errorMessage` - This message is displayed when there is a problem reaching the API.